Congregation for the Evangelization of Peoples: History

 The death of Pope Gregory XV the following year did not interrupt the organization, because Cardinal Barberini, one of the original thirteen members of the congregation, became the next pope as Urban VIII (1623–1644).
 Under Urban VIII, a central seminary, the Collegium Urbanum, was established to train missionaries.
 The Congregation also operated Polyglotta, a printing press in Rome, printing catechisms in many languages.
-Their procurators were especially active in China from 1705, moving between Macau and Canton before finally settling in Hong Kong in 1842.